8 Fellowships Awarded in November 2022 to take place in 2023

 Dr Jacopo Sartorelli: Research Fellowship

-Dr Jacopo Sartorelli from Padova University, Italy will be going to Great Ormond St, UK
+Dr Jacopo Sartorelli from Padova University, Italy went to Great Ormond St, UK, and we are delighted to share this report:

 Dr Pinar Yavuz: Research Fellowship